-Forget boring meals; it’s time to add some pizzazz to your recipes.
 This Ninja Foodi Roasted Ham & Spicy Peach Glaze is sure to rock your world and impress your family.
-There is just something about the aroma of cooked ham that makes you feel like it is the holidays.
-You can enjoy this tasty meal any time of year, and it is terrific for potlucks and parties too.
+There is just something about the aroma of a deliciously cooked ham that makes you feel like it is the holidays, right?
+But guess what; you can enjoy this tasty meal any time of year, and it is terrific for potlucks and parties too!

 Mouthwatering Ninja Foodi Ham & Spicy Peach Glaze

 The peach glaze on this baked ham is the perfect marriage of sweet and spicy.
 The best part is that you can adjust the ingredients to fit your likes and dislikes.

 For example, you can doctor the sauce up by adding a pinch of thyme, pepper, and some dried chili flakes until you reach your desired spiciness.
 If you are like me, then you like a little bit of a bite!
 But if you are serving this dish to people who like the spice to be more subtle, then you can adjust.

 The Ninja Foodi is the hottest kitchen gadget on the market right now!
 It is basically a pressure cooker, and an air fryer all rolled into one.
 Isn’t that the coolest thing ever?

 Imagine all the meals and recipes you can make with this awesome machine.
 If you aren’t sure what model to buy, you should check out this Ninja Foodi Cooker.
 After you cook with it the first time, you are going to be in love!

 There are several things to take into consideration when deciding which type of ham you want to use.
 A bone-in ham is going to give you a juicy, tender cut of meat that isn’t dry.
 Plus if you ask any butcher worth their salt, they’ll tell you that meat that is still on the bone offers much better flavor than meat without the bone.